the-turing-way/the-turing-way/book/website/collaboration/academic-industry/academic-industry-establish.md

 Before jumping into a formal partnership, it may be useful to first collaborate on a smaller project or task of shared interest.
 This allows both organisations to see how the other works, how you collaborate together and overall 'test the waters'.

-In the case of the Turing-Roche partnership, the two organisations initially collaborated through a weeklong [Turing Data Study Group](https://www.turing.ac.uk/news/publications/data-study-group-final-report-roche) CITATION NUMBER 1.
+In the case of the Turing-Roche partnership, the two organisations initially collaborated through a weeklong Turing Data Study Group {cite}`datastudygrouproche2020`.

 At these collaborative hackathons a challenger owner, in this case Roche, provide a dataset and a real-world problem to be solved by a team of researchers from the Turing network.
 For Roche, the Data Study Group highlighted the research capabilities of the Turing Institute as well as importantly developing the relationship between Turing and Roche.
 This allowed both parties to see that they could productively work together, and spurred on scoping out what became a five-year formal partnership, launched in June 2021.